AndyObtiva/glimmer-dsl-libui/README.md

 ### Data-Binding

-[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) supports bidirectional (two-way) data-binding of the following controls/properties via the `<=>` operator (indicating data is moving in both directions; from the right side, which is the model, to the left side, which is the GUI view object, and vice versa):
+[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) supports bidirectional (two-way) data-binding of the following controls/properties via the `<=>` operator (indicating data is moving in both directions between View and Model):
 - `entry` `text` property

 Example of bidirectional data-binding: